 - 1. All available documents related to a research study including, but not limited to:

 - a.
 IRB Application submissions via iMedRIS, Conflict of Interest Disclosure forms

 - b.
 Protocol

 - c.
 Grant (if applicable)

 - d.
 Investigator's Brochure (if applicable)

 - e.
 Consent/Assent Form(s)

 - f.
 Recruitment and advertisement materials

 - g.
 Reports of unanticipated problems and statements of significant new findings provided to subjects

 - h.
 Reports of injuries to subjects

 - i.
 Data safety monitoring reports

 - j.
 Amendments

 - k.
 Noncompliance

 - 2. IRB Minutes including documentation of IRB determinations required by the regulations and protocol specific findings supporting determinations

-- 3. Records of Continuing Review activities including all supporting documentation

-- 4. Copies of official correspondence between the IRB and investigators

-- 5. IRB Membership rosters

-25 For studies which are closed prior to study completion the termination/closure date, withdraw date is used.
+&lt;sup>27 For studies which are closed prior to study completion the termination/closure date, withdraw date is used.

-- 6. IRB determinations for exempt research including citations of the specific categories justifying the exemption. and supporting documentation including copies of documents submitted and associated correspondence. - 7.
+- 3. Records of Continuing Review activities including all supporting documentation - 4.
+Copies of official correspondence between the IRB and investigators - 5.
+IRB Membership rosters - 6.
+IRB determinations for exempt research including citations of the specific categories justifying the exemption. and supporting documentation including copies of documents submitted and associated correspondence. - 7.
 Quality improvement and non-human subjects research determinations along with supporting documentation including copies of documents submitted and associated correspondence. - 8.
 For items reviewed by expedited procedure, the justification for using the expedited procedure, the actions taken by the reviewer including documentation of IRB determinations required by the regulations and protocol-specific findings supporting determinations and the MLH IRB Expedited Reviewer notations via iMedRIS.